 And like that, I was no longer concerned about the upholstery.

 He stomped his foot on the peddle and we sped up Hollywood Boulevard.
-Along the way, he lit up a Newport cigarette and dropped the tinted windows, blasting Tigres Del Norte into the breeze.
+Along the way, he sparked a Newport cigarette and dropped the tinted windows, blasting Tigres Del Norte into the breeze.

-He glanced at me like I was joking, then reached for a can of pomade tucked below his seat—Three Flowers if I remember right—and proceeded to drag a comb through his hair with a devilish grin that would have made Steve McQueen or James Dean look like overrated B-listers (which they were).
+He glanced at me like I was joking.
+Then he reached for a can of Three Flowers tucked below his seat and dragged a comb through his hair with a devilish grin that would have made Steve McQueen or James Dean look like overrated B-listers (which they were).

 “You live one life,” he said.
 “You really want to waste it whining about a little danger?”

 I had to admit, he had a point.
 Maybe I needed to loosen up and enjoy life a little.
-After all, this was Mr. Rogers.
-And if anyone deserved the benefit of the doubt, it was Mr. Rogers.
+After all, this was Mister Rogers.
+And if anyone deserved the benefit of the doubt, it was Mister Rogers.